 How to Market Your Headshot Photography?

-When it comes to marketing your headshot photography, you will want to markets your skills similar to how you market your whole business
+When it comes to marketing your headshot photography, you will want to market your skills similar to how you market your whole business

 Just remember, the 4 P’s — Positioning, Price, Promotion, and Product.